Pradins/wallbox_test/code-challenge/README.md

 - Use the servers we have provided in the `.server/index.ts` boilerplate code, respecting ports `3100` and `3200` for both charger and widget servers, respectively.

 - DO NOT edit anything in the in the `widget` and `charger` folders.
 As mentioned, use only the `./server/index.ts` file for your implementation and the `server/e2e.spec.ts` for your e2e tests.

+## Notes from the candidate

+- Maybe the approach for the tests is not the best one or the one you wanted me to do.
+I decided to mock the widget and the charger. by triggering events from the charger and the widget I check the expected messages reach the widget.
+It looks like more aa unit test of the Server to me and not a complete test of the integration between the three components.
+But is what i could do without changing the rest of the components.
+- I would like to unit test some events in the server like: a charger sends a message but it does not have a widget associated in the map -> an exception or event is triggered etc. But i didnt see how to test that without changing alot the existing code.
+- I created a dockerfile to run the tests.
+So running after the instalation of the dependencies "npm run test_local" should create an instance of the server in a Docker container and run the tests against it.
+- We do technical tests in my company but we dont provide such a nice working suite like the one you do [charger -> server -> widget].
+Doing the test and seeing that the messages from the charger were showing with colors in the widget terminal was so nice.
+So kudos to whoever decided to go this way for the technical test and congratulations to the ones who coded it.
+I dont know if my test was successfull or not. but it was fun :)